 Why Do Black Cats Have Bald Spots?

-Black cats have a reputation for getting more bald spots than other cats, but it’s really an optical illusion: we notice the spots more because the cat is black.
-That being said, cats get bald spots for many reasons, from fleas to parasites.
+Black cats have a reputation for getting more bald spots than other cats, but it’s really an optical illusion: we notice the spots more because of the contrast.
+That being said, cats get bald spots for many reasons, from fleas, parasites, to skin allergies.
 If your black cat has a bald spot, ask your vet why!

-Whether you have a black cat or just admire their majestic beauty, there are several ways you can support and help black cats.
+Whether you have a black cat or just admire their majestic beauty, there are several ways you can support and help them.
 Here are a few of our favorites:

 If you’re the proud cat parent of one of these house panthers, then why not spend the day showing them off on social media?
 Whether it’s Instagram, Facebook or Tiktok, you can upload photos and videos of your feline to raise awareness and show off just how beautiful they can be in photographs too.